SnowyMouse/invader/README.md

 JMS files should be placed in the data folder in a `models` folder in a folder relative to where the model tag will be generated in the tags directory.
-So, if you want to compile a model tags `weapons/pistol/pistol.model`, you would put your JMS files in `data/weapons/pistol/pistol/models` or, if using legacy mode, in `data/weapons/pistol/models`.
+So, if you want to compile a model `tags/weapons/pistol/pistol.model`, you would put your JMS files in `data/weapons/pistol/models`.
 A tutorial will be made sometime in the future regarding this.

 You can make JMS files for free using [Halo-Asset-Blender-Development-Toolset] in [Blender].